 This art print illustration is a mixed media creation using hand drawn images, and hand made textures processed digitally.

-All art prints are illustrated and created in our own studio and signed personally by Rosa Brown.
+All art prints are illustrated and created in our own studio.
+Signed digitally.